Undergraduate visiting day

 Prospective undergraduates are welcomed to the School of Computer Science for an undergraduate visiting day.

-UCAS applicants are welcomed to the School of Computer Science for an Undergraduate visiting day.
+UCAS applicants are visiting to experience life in the School of Computer Science.